dumb0002/kubestellar/environments/dev-env/README.md

     EOF
     ```

   * Step-3: create the `EdgePlacement` object for your workload.
+Its “where predicate” (the locationSelectors array) has one label selector that matches the Location object created earlier, thus directing the workload to your pcluster.

     ```bash
     cat <<EOF | kubectl apply -f -